AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-basics-of-making-mcp-server.md

 ## Project Setup (Step-by-Step)

-We’ll use [**uv**](https://github.com/astral-sh/uv)—a fast, modern Python project manager—to create and manage our environment.
+We’ll use [**uv**](https://github.com/astral-sh/uv): a fast, modern Python project manager, to create and manage our environment.
 It handles dependencies, virtual environments, and script execution, all in one place.

-> If you’ve used `pip` or `virtualenv` before, uv is like both of those combined—but much faster and more ergonomic.
+> If you’ve used `pip` or `virtualenv` before, uv is like both of those combined - but much faster and more ergonomic.

 ### Step 1: Install `uv`